 - Children's safety, health and wellbeing are paramount.
-Therefore, the initial assessment and annual reassessments of FDC residences and approved FDC venues will be as thorough as possible. - Our focus is on improving the educational and development outcomes for children attending our FDC service.
-Providing a safe environment for the children to achieve this is a high priority. - Our co-ordinators are key to our service's effective operation.
+Therefore, the initial assessment and annual reassessments of FDC residences and approved FDC venues will be as thorough as possible given the vital role these assessments have in promoting safety, health and wellbeing of children. - Our focus is on improving the educational and development outcomes for children attending our FDC service.
+Providing a safe environment for the children to achieve this, in a way that promotes and upholds the interests, safety and rights of each child, is a high priority. - Our coordinators are key to our service's effective operation.
 Part of their training and development includes conducting and documenting initial assessments and annual reassessments of FDC residences and approved FDC venues, and ensuring that when FDC educators move premises, they are assessed prior to children commencing education and care with the educator.